Highdyke Junction to Bridge End, Colsterworth (via B6403)

 Hello Del,

 Thanks for telling us about your trip over the bridge in a lorry.
-Perhaps it was fortunate that you'd already dropped off the pea gravel and didn't need to cross the bridge loaded!
+Perhaps it was fortunate that you'd already dropped off the pea gravel and didn't cross the bridge so fully loaded!

 John Clayson